tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 pub struct AnonymousIpv4(String);
 ```

-The client must store that response, probably in the cookies itself, to provide
+The client must store at least the essential parts of that response, probably in
-the user with the ID generated for the applying consent and the updated cookie
+the cookies itself, to provide the user with the ID generated for the effective
-banner preferences.
+consent and the updated cookie banner preferences.

+Essential response data is **the `id: String`, `pref: CookieConsentPref`,
+and `created_at: DateTime<Utc>`** fields.
+The ID is the key to claiming a
+consent record.
+Recall that anyone who enters a website can give consent without
+any login, so the consent ID identifies *who gave consent*.

 The current production deployment is available at
 `https://mathswe-cookie-consent.tobiasbriones-dev.workers.dev`, where it'll